jjsch-dev/filament_dryer_rp2040/README.md

 For user input, we use a rotary encoder and the [EncoderButton]() library, which depends on the [Encoder Library](https://www.pjrc.com/teensy/td_libs_Encoder.html) and the [EncoderLibrary Bounce2](https ://github.com/thomasfredericks/Bounce2) libraries.

 ![alt text](images/rotary_encoder.png)

+> Note: For now the Encoder library does not include the pull request that adds compatibility with arduinopico, so use this [link](https://github.com/jjsch-dev/Encoder) to download the modified one.

 Heater
 ------